MbBrainz/grantflow-dev/POLKADOT_MULTISIG.md

   votingTimeoutBlocks: number                  // Blocks before expiry
   automaticExecution: boolean                  // Auto-execute on threshold
   network: 'polkadot' | 'kusama' | 'paseo'   // Which network

-}
+  // Child Bounty Configuration (required)
+  parentBountyId: number                       // Parent bounty ID for child bounty payouts
+  curatorProxyAddress: string                  // Curator account for child bounties }
 ```

+### Child Bounty Payout System

+All milestone payouts use the `childBounties` pallet for proper on-chain indexing.
+Each payout creates a child bounty under the committee's parent bounty with a 5-call atomic bundle:

+1. `addChildBounty` - Create child bounty with milestone amount
+2. `proposeCurator` - Assign curator (proxy controlled by multisig)
+3. `acceptCurator` - Curator accepts role
+4. `awardChildBounty` - Award to grantee wallet address
+5. `claimChildBounty` - Execute payout to grantee

+The curator address can be automatically fetched from the chain using the "Fetch Curator" button in the configuration form.

 ## Workflow Patterns